 Barry is Irish and the Catholic religion is one of the main reasons why French Canadian women such as my grand-mother and Irish men such as my grand-father got married and had children.

 The Rachel of the Rachel Louise Barry comes from my grand-mother on my mother's side.
 Louise, my mother told me, was a princess and my grand-father, whom I called grand-papa Ti-Oui was a Louis.

-I never checked who this princess was.
+It's only recently that I checked who this princess was.
 She could have been the artistic Princess Louise, Queen Victoria's sixth child who died on December 3, the same day I was born.
 She certainly was a much loved princess since, in one particular primary school year, we were seven Louise in the same class.

 The school and the park are still located near Parthenais and Sauvé and still have good reputations.
 So does the Collège Esther-Blondin where my father sent me.